zethiusRedacted/PrivacyFocusedLinux/README.md

 - Signal Desktop for an open source messaging procedure which is end to end encrypted.
 - BleachBit for maintenance.

-For the script itself, download 'PrivacyFocusedLinux.py'.
+For the script itself, look at 'PrivacyFocusedLinux.py'.

 Thanks!